What am I covered for?

 My procedure/surgery isn't listed as an exclusion.
 Heavens above!
 What happens next?

 You’ll need to pay your excess to the hospital in order to be covered for your stay, and time spent in theatre.
 You’re also covered for the scheduled fees (a retail price set by the government) for the main surgical item numbers, the anaesthetist, and the assistant (if applicable).
 Any out of pockets above the scheduled fee are set by the individual professionals themselves, and you’ll need to consult them prior to your admission as to what these will be, and when they'll need to be paid.

 What is a restriction?

-Anything listed as a restriction on your cover means heath.com.au can pay default benefits towards your stay.
+Anything listed as a restriction or public only on your cover means health.com.au can pay default benefits towards your stay.
 Default benefits (commonly referred to as shared room rates) differ from state to state.
 They’re usually the equivalent to the public shared ward rates.
-For example, take a look at the list of restrictions on our Base Hospital cover below:
+For example, take a look at the list of restrictions on a Bronze level of cover.